-The command history buffer stores the commands you enter and allows you to display them at any time.
+The command history buffer stores the commands you enter and lets you display them at any time.
 As a result, you can select a previous command, or parts of previous commands, and then reexecute them.
-This feature may save you time because it allows you to reuse long commands instead of reentering them.
+This feature may save you time because it lets you reuse long commands instead of reentering them.